 By the end of the workshop, you will have the tools and methodology you need to respond to your vision with confidence.

-Digital Photographers: Please bring a laptop if you have one.
+Digital Photographers: Please bring a laptop if you have one for Alan to provide feedback and editing suggestions.